skip to Main Content

 Why cancer treatments are resulting in more bankruptcies

-People who are diagnosed with cancer have access to more and better treatments than ever.
+People who are diagnosed with cancer have access to more and better cancer treatments than ever.
 However, those treatments come at a steep cost.
 So do medications like Gleevac, which is used to treat leukemia.

-This means that while cancer patients should be focusing all of their thoughts and energy on battling the disease, many are fighting with insurance companies to get reimbursement and figuring out how they’re going to pay for chemotherapy, radiation and more experimental treatments that have shown promise.
+This means that while cancer patients should be focusing all of their thoughts and energy on battling the disease, many are fighting with insurance companies to get reimbursement and figuring out how they’re going to pay for chemotherapy, radiation, and more experimental cancer treatments that have shown promise.
 Sadly, too many people delay getting treatment.

 People are being diagnosed with cancer earlier and living with it longer.
 However, the financial toll can devastate even middle-class families who don’t have considerable savings.
 Aside from the medical bills, patients and their families often have to take time off of work — sometimes without pay.
 Some have to leave their jobs entirely.